renovatebot/tutorial/README.md

 Welcome to the Renovate hands-on tutorial.

-This tutorial is based on the Renovate GitHub App.
+This tutorial is based on the Mend Renovate App.
 You can also run Renovate as a CLI tool or a self-hosted application.

 > **Note**
-> Although this tutorial is based on the GitHub App, the concepts discussed apply to all environments.
+> Although this tutorial is based on the Mend Renovate App, the concepts discussed apply to all environments.

 In this tutorial, you will learn how to configure Renovate and become familiar with some of the basic features.